zephyrproject-rtos/zephyr/doc/hardware/porting/board_porting.rst

 Hardware support hierarchy
 **************************

-Zephyr's hardware support hierarchy has the following levels, from most to least
-specific:
+Zephyr's hardware support is based on a series of hierarchical abstractions.

-- :term:`board`, which has one or more
+Primarily, each :term:`board` has one or more :term:`SoC`.
-- :term:`SoC`, each of which optionally belong to a
-- :term:`SoC series`, which in turn may optionally belong to an
+Each SoC can be optionally classed into an :term:`SoC series`, which in turn may optionally belong to an :term:`SoC family`.
-- :term:`SoC family`.
-Each SoC has one or more
-- :term:`CPU cluster`, each containing one or more
-- :term:`CPU core`, of a particular
+Each SoC has one or more :term:`CPU cluster`, each containing one or more :term:`CPU core` of a particular :term:`architecture`.
-- :term:`architecture`

 You can visualize the hierarchy in the diagram below: